ghyde/quotes/_posts/2014-10-18-real-hackers-defend.md

 ---
 {% include JB/setup %}

-Real hackers defend.
+"Real hackers defend.
 Anyone can use a tool, exploit a vuln, and phish a meatpuppet.
 Offense is like Candy Crush.
-Defense is like chess.
+Defense is like chess."